ELIXIREstonia/2024-11-06-git/docs/chapters/02_working_with_git.md

  * Frequent Commits: Commit changes frequently with **meaningful** commit messages.
  * Sync Regularly: Regularly pull changes from the remote repository to stay up-to-date with the latest codebase.
  * Resolve Conflicts Early: Address merge conflicts as soon as they arise to avoid larger issues later.

+!!! example "Creating a pull request"

+    Create a new branch, make changes, push the branch to the remote repository, and create a pull request.
+    You can use the [playground](https://github.com/ELIXIREstonia/2024-11-06-git-playground) repository to practice.

 ## Handling Common Issues